atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-warehouse-maintenance.md

 ## Tuning to Optimize

-### Why Does Ongoing Modeling Matter?
+### Why does ongoing modeling matter?

-The amount of data you have will grow as your objectives change and you begin to track new metrics.
+The amount of data you have will grow as your business grows and your objectives change and you begin to track new metrics.
 As the data grows, you will need to consider if the way you designed the Data Warehouse objects; schemas, tables, views, and columns still makes sense based on the way users query it.

 An indicative sign of needing to revisit Data Warehouse objects or when you should consider remodeling the objects is performance.
 Performance matters to users, if non-complex queries take too long to run they will stop querying data or start filing tickets to engineering.

-### Why Do Warehouses Need Ongoing Optimization?
+### Why do warehouses need ongoing optimization?

 As your company grows the data that is queried changes too.
 New data, new analysts, and new business objectives will shift what data is being queried.
 The original structure of Data Warehouse objects may need to be reconfigured to optimize usage and performance based on how it is queried.

-### How to Continually Optimize your Warehouse?
+### How to continually optimize your warehouse?

 Different data warehouses will have options to check performance, but most offer ways to: